ravikannankr/plugin-AdvancedCampaignReporting/README.md

 /offer?pk_campaign=Best-Seller&pk_source=Newsletter_7&pk_medium=email
 ```

+## Requirements

+This plugin requires LicenseManager plugin to be installed and activated.

 ### Features
  * Real time Analytics Reports of all your Campaign Marketing
  * Detects Campaign parameters from the landing page URL, within the query string or in the #hash string